eugenesiow/sparql2sql/README.md

 ### SRBench

+The translated queries using the engine can be found on https://github.com/eugenesiow/sparql2sql/wiki

+### Smart Home Benchmark

-The translated queries using the engine can be found on https://github.com/eugenesiow/sparql2sql/wiki and https://github.com/eugenesiow/ldanalytics-PiSmartHome/wiki.
+The translated queries using the engine can be found on https://github.com/eugenesiow/ldanalytics-PiSmartHome/wiki.

 ### Other Projects
 * [LSD-ETL](https://github.com/eugenesiow/lsd-ETL)